A BRIEF HISTORY OF CIRENCESTER, GLOUCESTERSHIRE, ENGLAND

 CIRENCESTER IN THE 20th CENTURY

-During the later 20th century some light industries moved to Cirencester.
+During the late 20th century some light industries moved to Cirencester.
 Today tourism is the most important industry in Cirencester.

 A timeline of Cirencester